Menu

 2. Funding availability: Ability to secure funds to carry out the project and maintain the project.

-3. Resource capacity evaluation: Availability of Information Technology and/or other department staff resources to ensure project team is available to work the project.
+3. Resource capacity evaluation: Assess the availability of Information Technology and other departmental staff to ensure that the project team can commit to and work on the request.

 The rating criteria provides a structured and quantifiable approach to decision making and prioritization of project proposals.
 The matrix provides a means for ranking project proposal requests based on criteria that are determined to be important.
 A prioritization matrix or criteria supports structured decision-making in the following ways: